cfungwei/Multiple-Linear-Regression---average-Traffic-/README.md

 4. X3 - Width of road section (ft)
 5. X4 - Two-category quality variable indicating whether or not there is control of access to road section

 Data had no missing values and target variables were already isolated.
-We proceed with a scatter plot matrix to identify a correlation between variables but the plot below seems to no have any observable pattern. *Looking back, using a scatter plot on classification data might not be as effective as using a boxplot on each level of the factor.
+We proceed with a scatter plot matrix to identify a correlation between variables but the plot below seems to no have any observable pattern. *Looking back, using a scatter plot on categorical data might not be as effective as using a boxplot on each level of the factor.
 This can help us visualize if there is a direct correlation between the levels and increasing aadt.
 An increase in the quartiles and median would convince me of an existing correlation*

 <img width="480" alt="Scatterplotmatrix" src="https://user-images.githubusercontent.com/97843966/154043849-64ba411c-baf3-4740-b7d6-881b872d868a.png">